-Go to your command line (on the cluster and check out your repository.
+Go to your command line (on the cluster and check out your repository - you will be changing YOURUSERNAME to the login you use on github.

-git clone git@github.com:biodataprog/2020-hw1-hyphaltip.git
+git clone git@github.com:biodataprog/2021-homework1-YOURUSERNAME.git

 If you cannot get this to work you can revert to using https but you will need to enter your Github username and password each time you want to commit which is annoying.
+Note the instructions on how to use the Git access token for https connection.

-The equivalent would look like this git clone https://github.com/biodataprog/2020-hw1-hyphaltip.git
+The equivalent would look like this (except for the YOURNAME part) git clone https://github.com/biodataprog/2021-homework1-YOURNAME.git